MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

     1. Repeat on each web node.

 1. **On each compute node:**
-    > These steps assume the trusted, signed HTTPS authentication certificate is already installed on the machine hosting the web node with a _public_ key.
+    > These steps assume the trusted, signed HTTPS authentication certificate is already installed on the machine hosting the web node with a _private_ key.

     1. Open the external JSON configuration file, `appsettings.json` file.